Geriatric Medicine | Faculty Positions

 Physician-Scientists Geriatrician Faculty Position

 The Vanderbilt University Medical Centers’ Department of Medicine within the Division of Geriatric Medicine is searching for a full-time geriatrician physician-scientist tenure/tenure-track candidate for a faculty position at any rank.
 The Department resides in the highly collaborative environment at Vanderbilt University, which provides a strong and collegial environment for interdisciplinary clinical teams, fruitful research collaborations, and the development of innovative educational initiatives at all levels.
 Expected research activities in aging would be in translational studies or health services research.
 Candidates must possess an MD or MD/PhD or equivalent in a relevant field of Geriatrics.
-Applicants must be board certified or board eligible in geriatrics and must be able to obtain medical licensure in the State of Tennessee.
-Appointed will maintain a productive independently funded research program and provide direct patient care as well as a participant in the teaching of graduate and medical students.
-The physician-scientist track provides approximately 80% time for research in collaboration with established investigators in health services research, clinical epidemiology, quality improvement, patient safety, behavioral sciences, and biomedical informatics.
-The candidate would join a growing Division of Geriatric Medicine that is comprised of physicians, research scientists, advanced practice nurses, gerontologists, and a clinical pharmacist.
+Applicants must be board certified or eligible in geriatrics and able to obtain medical licensure in Tennessee.
+Appointed will maintain a productive independently funded research program and provide direct patient care and actively participate in the teaching of graduate and medical students.
+The physician-scientist track provides approximately 80% of the time for research in collaboration with established investigators in health services research, clinical epidemiology, quality improvement, patient safety, behavioral sciences, and biomedical informatics.
+The candidate would join a growing Division of Geriatric Medicine comprising physicians, research scientists, advanced practice nurses, gerontologists, and a clinical pharmacist.

 Vanderbilt is in the growing, dynamic, and affordable city of Nashville, TN.
 We offer highly competitive start-up packages, and the successful applicant will enjoy the substantial benefits of the collaborative Vanderbilt atmosphere.
 We seek a diverse pool of applicants.
 VUMC is an equal opportunity employer with a strong commitment to promoting diversity and inclusion.
 Women and minorities are encouraged to apply.